British Values Statement

 - Throughout the school day children have the opportunities to work independently and collaboratively in groups and pairs.
 They are also given opportunities to self and peers assess work.

-- Our Sports Coach’s from Fit4Sport and BSEF emphasise sportsmanship throughout PE and physical activities and they support in the teaching of what makes a good team player
+- Our work with WOW Active emphasises sportsmanship throughout PE and physical activities and supports in the teaching of what makes a good team player

 - We take part in the annual national Anti-Bullying week to ensure our children are equipped to recognise and challenge bullying behaviours